asQ: parallel-in-time finite element simulations using ParaDiag for geoscientific models and beyond: ParaDiag methods

 The \(s\) subscript refers to ``serial''(-in-time).
 If we parallelise only in space and assume weak scaling, then the number of processors is proportional to the number of spatial degrees of freedom, i.e. \(P_{s} \sim N_{x}\) (this relation also holds once we have reached saturation when strong scaling).
 If the spatial parallelism weak scales perfectly with \(N_{x}\), then the time taken to calculate the entire timeseries using the serial-in-time method is

 from which see that \(T_{s}\) is linear in \(N_{t}\).

 The nonlinear all-at-once system (\ref{eq:nonlinear-aaos}) is solved using a (quasi-)Newton method where, at each Newton iteration, a linear system with the Jacobian matrix \(\mathbf{J}\) \eqref{eq:nonlinear-jacobian} is solved (possibly inexactly) using a Krylov method preconditioned with the circulant matrix \(\mathbf{P}\) \eqref{eq:nonlinear-preconditioner} (referred to as the outer Krylov method).
 At each outer Krylov iteration, the inverse of the preconditioner \(\mathbf{P}\) is applied by the three step algorithm above, which requires a solve of the complex-valued blocks in Step 2.
-The complex-valued blocks are solved (possibly inexactly) with a separate Krylov method (referred to as the inner Krylov method).
+The complex-valued blocks are solved (possibly inexactly) with a separate Krylov method (referred to as the inner Krylov method).\footnote{ The outer Krylov method must be flexible if a nonlinear Krylov method is used for the inner iterations.}

-The total work is proportional to the number of blocks \(N_{t}\), to the number of inner Krylov iterations \(K_{p}\) per solve of the complex-valued blocks, and to the total number of times \(M_{p}\) that the complex-valued blocks must be solved. \(M_{p}\) is the number of times the preconditioner \(\mathbf{P}\) is applied throughout the entire Newton solve, i.e. the total number of outer Krylov iterations across all Newton iterations of (\ref{eq:nonlinear-aaos}).
-(Note that for linear systems, where \(\mathbf{J}\) reduces to \(\mathbf{A}\), \(M_{p}\neq1\) but is equal to the number of outer Krylov iterations to solve \(\mathbf{A}\)).
+The total work is proportional to the number of blocks \(N_{t}\), to the number of inner Krylov iterations \(k_{p}\) per solve of the complex-valued blocks, and to the total number of times \(m_{p}\) that the complex-valued blocks must be solved. \(m_{p}\) is the number of times the preconditioner \(\mathbf{P}\) is applied throughout the entire Newton solve, i.e. the total number of outer Krylov iterations across all Newton iterations of (\ref{eq:nonlinear-aaos}).
+(Note that for linear systems, where \(\mathbf{J}\) reduces to \(\mathbf{A}\), \(m_{p}\neq1\) but is equal to the number of outer Krylov iterations to solve \(\mathbf{A}\)).
 If the same Krylov method that was used for the real-valued blocks in the serial-in-time method is also used for the inner Krylov method for the complex-valued blocks, then the cost of each inner Krylov iteration also scales with \(N_{x}^{q}\).
 Finally, this gives the following estimate for the total computational work to solve (\ref{eq:nonlinear-aaos}):

 where the \(p\) subscript refers to ``parallel''(-in-time), and the factor of 2 accounts for the blocks being complex-valued.